wvwwvwwv/scalable-concurrent-containers/README.md

 ## TreeIndex

 [TreeIndex](#TreeIndex) is a B+ tree variant optimized for read operations.
 The `ebr` module enables it to implement lock-free read and scan methods.

+### Locking behavior

+Read access is always lock-free and non-blocking.
+Write access to an entry is also lock-free and non-blocking as long as no structural changes are required.
+However, when nodes are being split or merged by a write operation, other write operations on keys in the affected range are blocked.

 ### Examples